teriyakichild/python-fakelogs/README.md

 2. TIME_TO_SLEEP: This is the time to sleep in seconds between each data generation (default is 1.0 second)
 3. RECORDS_PER_ITERATION: This is the number of log records that should be generated before sleeping. (default is 1)
 4. POOL_PROCESSES: Number of workers to use when generating logs.
 Shouldn't be set higher than number of CPUs. (default is 1)
+5. MAX_ITERATIONS: Maximum number of iterations to perform before quitting.
+(Defaults to 0 which means there is no limit)

 ## Usage
 ```bash